Skip to main content

 Is an overactive bladder common?

-Overactive bladder affects over 33 million Americans.
-Urge incontinence is the most prominent form of incontinence among women in the U.S., where 1 in 4 women over 18 experience episodes of leaking urine involuntary.
+Overactive bladder affects over 34 million U.S. adults.
+Urge incontinence is the most prominent form of incontinence among women in the U.S., where 1 in 4 women over 18 experience episodes of leaking urine involuntarily.

 What causes an overactive bladder?

-Pregnancy, childbirth and menopause all are major reasons of the increased prevalence of incontinence in women as compared to men.
-Normally, when your bladder is full of urine, the brain signals the bladder to empty.
+Pregnancy, childbirth and menopause all are major reasons for the increased prevalence of incontinence in women compared to men.
+When your bladder is full of urine, the brain usually signals the bladder to empty.
 Your bladder muscles contract and force urine out of the bladder.
 When the bladder is not full, your bladder is relaxed.

 When is it important to talk to a health care provider?